yuyhong23/pandas-challenge/README.md

     - You must submit a link to your Jupyter Notebook with the viewable Data Frames.
     - You must include a written description of three observable trends based on the data.
     - See Example Solution for a reference on expected format.

+# Files

+  The HeroesOfPymoli folder contains:

+    - The jupyter notebook where my codes are for creating dataframes based on the csv file
+    - Written report of three observable trends from the data in docx format
+    - Written report of three observable trends from the data in txt format
+    - The Resources folder where the csv file is store

+# Process and Credits

+My first assignment using Python Pandas to clean up and created organized dataframes from a csv file (data).
+I used class materials and outside resources for references, asked Bootcamp's Learning Assistant App for help to complete this assignment.

+1.